openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-deployment.md

   sdd: ios=40795/40692, merge=0/9, ticks=375308/568708, in_queue=891648, util=99.53%
 ```

-If no errors are reported in the output then Replicated Storage has been correctly configured and is operating as expected.
-You may create and consume additional Persistent Volumes with your own test applications.
+If no errors are reported in the output then PV has been correctly configured and is operating as expected.

 ## See Also